 The Heritage Grants Program (HGP) promotes the conservation of all types of heritage buildings by helping owners of properties listed on the Kelowna Heritage Register with grants for a portion of the costs incurred in exterior conservation work.
 Approximately $35,000 is available for distribution annually, with buildings with a Heritage Designation eligible for a maximum of $12,500 per 3 year period and buildings listed on the Kelowna Heritage Register eligible for a maximum of $7,500 per 3 year period.

 This program aims to provide assistance to non‐profit sport, event, social service and cultural organizations for the purpose of undertaking activities or initiatives which develop the organization’s capacity and sustainability.
+Applicants will be asked to work directly with City staff to complete a screening tool to determine project eligibility.
+An application form will be provided for projects determined to be eligible.

 Social Service Organziations: